raspberrypilearning/rocket-launch/en/step_3.md

 </div>
 </div>

 You can use Python's built-in `range()` function — which makes a sequence of numbers in order — to give you the numbers you'll need for your countdown.
 When calling `range()` you can pass it a single number.
-If you do, `range()` will give you the sequence of all the numbers counting up to the number you gave it.
+Then, `range()` will give you the sequence of all the numbers counting up to the number you gave it.

 First, create a `countdown()` function where the comments tell you to.
 Inside that function, create the sequence of numbers to count down.

 --- task ---